rackerlabs/rackspace-how-to/content/cloud-servers/checking-for-a-security-compromise-backdoors-and-intruders.md

 ### Use lsof

 `lsof` is a command line utility that stands for *list open files*.
 It is used in many systems based on UNIX to report a list of all open files and the processes that opened them.
 By default, Linux treats everything, including devices, as a file.
 This makes `lsof` a very powerful tool.

+Not all virtual machines (VMs) have `lsof` installed by default, so you might have to install it by using `yum` or `apt-get` if you see the following
+response:

+    -bash: lsof: command not found

 For example, you can use `lsof` to see what user has a particular file open: